Whole30 Creamy Chicken Soup (AIP)

 Expert Tips & Tricks

 Use high quality chicken.
-This really makes a difference!
+This really makes a difference in this Paleo chicken soup!

 If possible, use all fresh vegetables.
 The difference in taste is noticeable.
 If not, frozen vegetables may be substituted.